|Click on photograph to bring up bigger/better version.|

 |Skirmett, Bucks.||See separate page.|

 smart tiled roof in Steeple Claydon, Bucks.
-Photo supplied by Michael Burgess -
+Thanks to Michael Burgess for the

 |Two pumps in Thornborough, Bucks.
 The one on the left is in a rough state and has no distinctive markings or inscription.
 However, the one on the right carries a plaque which reads:|